 At its core, return stacking generally is the combination of strategies, often an “alpha” and a “beta” strategy, into a single portfolio or fund.
 One of these components, the alpha or the beta, is generally attained through cash efficient derivatives.
 Given futures require only a small percentage of capital versus the gross notional exposure, capital can be used to create multiple exposures.
 As such, leverage is employed, but generally (and importantly) in a risk reducing manner.

 Consider the example below of a 100% allocation to a CTA benchmark, the BTOP50, on top of a 100% allocation to a Traditional 60/40 portfolio.
-In the bottom row the returns are “stacked”, in this case the returns are actually slightly more than the sum of the parts due to the non-correlation of the strategies and rebalancing.
+As per the bottom row, the returns are actually slightly more than the sum of the parts due to the non-correlation of the strategies and rebalancing.

 Why Return Stacking?